 four hours of waiting the patience of the spectators wore thin.
 They

 rioted and invaded the airfield, calling the flyers thieves and

 cheaters.
 They were stopped before they reached the hangar area, but

 "L'Aérophile" reports that Tissandier had to deliver a

 "masterful punch" in the face of one of them.
 Zipfel was far

-from ready to fly, but Tissandier quickly assembling his plane and made
+from ready to fly, but Tissandier quickly assembled his plane and made

 a flight over the Allier towards the evening.
 This cooled the tempers,

 even to the point that he was carried in triumph to the hangars.

 Monday 19 July